matthewtgilbride/zoneminder-aws/README.md

 `yarn deploy`

 You should end up with a stack created, and be able to access Zoneminder at `https://zoneminder.yourdomain.com/zm`

-## Manual Zoneminder settings (part 1)

-The FIRST thing you need to do is log into the Zoneminder console and manually configure a user via the UI:

-`<your-host>/zm/index.php?view=options&tab=users`

-1. Create a user with the `zmUser` user name that was created in SSM Parameter store, and the `zmPassword` password that was created in Secrets Manager (look them up in the [AWS Console](http://console.aws.amazon.com)).
-Give them the maximum permissions (e.g. "Edit" for all options) and make sure to select "Yes" for API Enabled.
-2. Delete the default admin user

-## Automated settings, monitor, and zone setup
+## Automated user, settings, monitor, and zone setup

 I have a utility script that automates the process of configuration, monitor, and zone setup for me.
+It will first prompt you to manually update the user's password with the value from secrets manager.
-It will upload a python script that can back up video files to the created S3 bucket, update some configuration, and create two monitors and two zones.  **Before you run it**:
+Then it will upload a python script that can back up video files to the created S3 bucket, update some configuration, and create two monitors and two zones.

+**Before you run it**:

 *   Note that the config files it uses are quite specific to my setup, but you can use them as inspiration.
 *   The script it runs is [after-user-setup.ts](scripts/after-user-setup.ts), and it reads values from [zm_reference_data/cameras](./zm_reference_data/cameras)